mega-haste/dont-walk/README.md

 * __Right click__: to open the menu and select option if want to set home:
 Shift Right click and select option that has Recall scroll logo

+## New for 2.0.0!!
+### Magic merror
+__Right click__ to chose the player that you want to transfer an item to them!! even tho you were in defferent dimentions!!!

 enjoy :D